soumikdhua/SAiDL-Summer-Assignment-2019/Video Classification/README.md

 I have used a model of ImageNet pretrained ResNeXt-101 for this task and finetuned the fully connected layer of the model as per the dataset requirements.
 ## Training and Testing
 I used 80% of the dataset for training and kept the rest 20% untouched for testing purposes.
 I extracted frames from the videos at regular intervals and trained my model on those frames for 5 epochs at a learning rate of 0.001 and using Stochastic Gradient Descent as the criterion.\
 For testing purpose, I took each video and extracted the frames of that video and fed them to my model.
 Then i took the mode of the predicted classes for the frames to get the maximum probabilty class for that particular video.
-These steps were repeated to get predicted classes for all the videos in the test set.\
+These steps were repeated to get predicted classes for all the videos in the test set.
+## Result
+On training my model for just 5 epochs, it achieved an accuracy of 91% on the train frames and an accuracy of 95% on the test videos.